AntonioBerna/spqr/docs/README.md

 # HTTP Firewall

+> [!WARNING]
+> Your browser may be storing the cache of the website, so you need to reload the page completely.
+You can do this by using the key combination `Shift + F5`.

 ## Start http server

 To test the website in mobile mode (and therefore test if it is responsive), in a Linux environment we can pull up an http server in Python using the following command: